jfasch/jfasch-home/trainings/material/soup/linux/sysprog/mmap/mmap-intro-anon.rst

 * Memory *is* shared though - as long as both parties only *read* it.
 As soon as one party *writes* to it, a copy is made
   |longrightarrow| Copy On Write (COW).
-* See :doc:`fork` for how to share anonymous memory with a child process.

 .. literalinclude:: code/mmap-anon.cpp
    :caption: :download:`mmap-anon.cpp <code/mmap-anon.cpp>`